 There is some evidence to support the use of CBD oil for conditions like epilepsy and autism, which can accompany mitochondrial disease.
 In fact, epilepsy is the only condition that the FDA has approved for treatment with a specific form of CBD, Epidiolex.

 A 2018 study in Frontiers in Pharmacology looked at the effect of CBD on autism.
 It found that its participants experienced improvements across several symptoms, including self-injury, hyperactivity, sleep, and anxiety.

 However, some participants did experience worsening of symptoms, and the study was not large enough to draw any firm conclusions.

-Mitochondrial disease is a complex disorder and, as such, requires complex treatment.
+Mitochondrial diseases are complex disorders and, as such, require complex treatment.
 It is currently unclear whether cannabis or CBD oil could play a role as far more research is necessary.